adarshrangare/Facebook_Clone_NS/README.md

 - **tailwindcss** `^3.4.1`: Utility-first CSS framework for rapid UI development.
 - **typescript** `^5.4.5`: JavaScript with syntax for types, used for safer and more predictable code.

+### Contribution

+I welcome contributions to improve this project!
+Please fork the repository, create a new branch, and submit a pull request.
+Ensure to run `npm run lint` to follow coding standards.